 Want to save this interview for later?
 Download the PDF!

 When Joel Carriere was young he toured around North America as a BMX racer.
 Through travelling, Joel was exposed to a variety of genres of music and before he knew it he became an avid music promoter, sharing the songs and artist he liked most with his friends back home.

 After attending Niagara College for business and marketing studies, Joel’s career spiralled into independence after working jobs at a record store and record labels.

 Joel is the owner and investor in many entities including Bedlam Music Management, Dine Alone Records, New Damage Records, Dine Alone Foods and more.
 Over the years, Joel’s management client roster has included JUNO Award-Winning artists including City and Colour, Alexisonfire, Monster Truck, The Sheepdogs, Bedouin Soundclash, Arkells and Attack in Black.

-Can you tell us about how and when you began managing each of your clients?
+Tell us about how and when you began managing each of your clients.

 I was there on the ground swell when Alexisonfire was put together.
 I was friends with Dallas and was helping him out with his old band.
 In addition to that I also worked at a record store, promoted shows, DJ’d at a club and had a stint at a major label as well as some rich guys hobby indie label.
 At the same time I was developing Bedlam Society, which turned into an important vehicle for the growth of both Alexisonfire and my companies.

 Through the local scene, I was familiar with all the soon-to-be members of AOF’s other bands and was fans of those individual kids.
 I know Wade really lead the charge in putting AOF together but we were all involved in some way or another in the early days of the band.
 At that time I had no clue what a music manager was, it kind of sounded evil to me.
 I was a dude that was dedicated to my teenaged friends and just saw something special – and it was fun as hell.